Inside the CFL: The Eskimo Way?

 Last year, the Eskimos fired then-GM Eric Tillman at the end of the regular season, just before their first playoff game.
 Tillman took over in 2010, when Edmonton was 2-8, and compiled a 23-21 record in the regular season.

 Hervey constantly talked about "The Eskimo Way" when he was named GM, and bristled whenever Tillman's name was brought up.
-He seemed to go out of his way to tell all who would listen that the Eskimos had to rebuild because of the previous regime.
+He seemed to go out of his way to tell all that would listen that the Eskimos had to rebuild because of the previous regime.

 Ted Michaels is the host of the Fifth Quarter on AM900 CHML.